SkyBulk/the-day-of-nightmares/README.md

 ## Introduction

-the reason why I'm writting this kind of how-to become you into a exploit writer is because I had in the same boat as you , So I had to research link by link to find the right ones.
+the reason why I'm writting this kind of how-to become you into a exploit writer is because I was in the same boat as you , So I had to research link by link to find the right ones.
 I call this kind of how-to course from noob to hero covering the basics of penetration testing to the hottest topic such as Sandbox Escape.

 ## The inspiration: